 c.
 The NTA,adjUE value is computed by the UE based on UE position and serving-satellite-ephemeris-related higher-layers parameters.

 d.
 The Te_NTN values depend on the DL and UL SCS for which the test is being run and are given in Table 7.1C.2-1

+e.
+The Tmargin value (in Tc units) is [TBD].

-3) If the NTN parameters are configured as GSO scenario, the test system shall adjust the timing of the DL path by values given in Table A.X1.Y1.1.1.2-1.
+3) If the NTN parameters are configured as GSO scenario, the test system shall adjust the timing of the DL path by values given in Table A.14.3.1.1.2-1.
 If the NTN parameters are configured as NGSO scenario, the test system shall adjust the timing of the DL path according to the serving-satellite-ephemeris-related higher-layers parameters.